-The first and most confusing question for comparison; which material is the most environmentally friendly?
-Both concrete and natural stone can mildly pollute water and air through their manufacture although it should be said that we can manage and monitor the pollution caused by concrete production here in the UK better than we can granite mining in somewhere like Brazil.
+The first and most confusing question for comparison: Which material is the most environmentally friendly?
+Both concrete and natural stone worktops can mildly pollute water and air through their manufacture.
+Although we can manage and monitor the pollution caused by concrete production in the UK better than we can granite mining in somewhere like Brazil.

 What about CO2?
-Concrete requires a lot of heat and therefore produces a lot of CO2 during its manufacture whilst granites carbon footprint is largely due to its transportation.
-For every 1 ton of concrete produced, 100KG of CO2 is released into the atmosphere and during its lifetime it re-absorbs up to 50%, so taking the long view; 1 ton of concrete produces 50kg of CO2.
-Emissions through transporting freight are much more difficult to calculate but according to a study carried out by the Logistics Research Centre, Heriot-Watt University; transporting 1 ton of waterborne freight 1 mile emits 56g of CO2, so transporting your 1 ton of stone 890 miles would produce the same CO2 as manufacturing 1 ton of concrete.
+Concrete requires a lot of heat and therefore produces a lot of CO2 during its manufacture.
+Granites carbon footprint is largely due to its transportation.
+For every 1 ton of concrete produced, 100KG of CO2 is released into the atmosphere.
+During its lifetime it re-absorbs up to 50%.
+So taking the long view; 1 ton of concrete produces 50kg of CO2.
+Emissions through transporting freight are much more difficult to calculate.
+But according to a study by the Logistics Research Centre, Heriot-Watt University; transporting 1 ton of waterborne freight 1 mile emits 56g of CO2.
+So transporting your 1 ton of stone 890 miles would produce the same CO2 as manufacturing 1 ton of concrete.

-When compared to stone imported from outside the British Isles then it is fair to say that Concrete is the most environmentally friendly material.
-This difference becomes more pronounced when you consider that concrete worktops can be cast around a foam or similar core therefore reducing the amount of concrete used as well making them easier and cheaper to transport.
+When compared to stone imported from outside the British Isles then it is fair to say that concrete is the most environmentally friendly material.
+This difference becomes more pronounced when you consider that concrete worktops can be cast around a foam or similar core.
+This reduces the amount of concrete and makes them easier and cheaper to transport.